Kakrapar Atomic Power Station: Phase II

-In 2007 the Indian government approved outline plans to build two indigenously-designed IPHWR-700 reactors, with two sister reactors a little later at Rajasthan Atomic Power Station.
+In 2007 the First Manmohan Singh ministry approved outline plans to build two Indian-designed IPHWR-700 reactors, with two sister reactors a little later at Rajasthan Atomic Power Station.
 In 2009 approval was confirmed, and site preparation was completed by August 2010.
 The first concrete for Kakrapar 3 and 4 was in November 2010 and March 2011 respectively with operation originally expected by early and late 2018 respectively.

 The project over-ran largely due to tuning of the IPHWR-700 design and slow delivery of supplies.
-Operation is now expected by October 2020 and September 2021 respectively.
-Unit 3 achieved the first criticality on 22 July 2020 and is expected to begin commercial operation by December 2022.

-Unit 3 was connected to the grid on 10 January 2021.
+Unit 3 achieved the first criticality on 22 July 2020.
+It was connected to the grid on 10 January 2021.
+This unit began commercial operation on 30 June 2023.
+Unit 3 achieved operations at full load on 31 August 2023.

+Unit 4 was commissioned after many tests.
+Hot functional testing was scheduled around June 2023 and criticality was initially planned around September 2023.
+The Initial Fuel Loading (IFL) commenced on 20 October 2023 after permission was granted by the Atomic Energy Regulatory Board.
+Unit 4 achieved first criticality on 17 December 2023.
+The reactor was connected to the grid on 20 February 2024.
+Unit 4 started commercial operation from 31 March, 2024.